zaidalderi/UKImmigrationChatbotProject/README.md

 To begin using the UK Immigration Chatbot:

 1. Clone this repository to your local machine.
-2. Ensure all dependencies are installed (list any dependencies if necessary).
+2. Ensure all dependencies are installed.
 3. Run the `server.py` script to start the backend server.
-4. Open the `chatland.html` file in a web browser to access and interact with the chatbot.
+4. Open the `chatbotLandingPage.html` file in a web browser to access and interact with the chatbot.

 Thank you for visiting the UK Immigration Chatbot project repository!